leherv/RealEase/README.md

 and only start the database via docker
 > docker-compose -f ./build/docker-compose.yml -f ./build/docker-compose.DEV.yml up release_notifier_db --build --abort-on-container-exit --force-recreate

+Do not forget that to set up playwright locally if you do not use docker.
+The simplest way is uncommenting the following line in PlaywrightScraper.cs:
+> Program.Main(new[] {"install"});

+this is not necessary when using Docker, as the image already contains Playwright.

 Run all tests
 > dotnet test